Fish aggression: Territorial aggression

 Territorial aggression can take place not only due to the pressure of mating, producing offspring, or intruders, but also from light intensity.
 The term intensity is used to describe the rate at which light spreads over a surface of a given area some distance from a source.
-At lower light levels, the risk of losing resources like food and mates give rise to aggressive behavior among the fish belonging to a territory.
-Additionally, for further understanding on how the rate of aggression and distance among neighboring fish varied with nighttime light intensities in the same area, Sveinn Valdimarsson and Neil Metcalfe conducted an experiment with the juveniles of Atlantic salmon, Salmo salar.
-At the beginning, S. salar were disclosed to four different nighttime light intensities (0.00, 0.01, 0.50 and 1.00 lx) for 24 hours period.
+At lower light levels, the risk of losing resources like food and mates gives rise to aggressive behavior among the fish belonging to a territory.
+Additionally, for further understanding on how the rate of aggression and distance among neighboring fish varies with nighttime light intensities in the same area, Sveinn Valdimarsson and Neil Metcalfe conducted an experiment with the juveniles of Atlantic salmon (Salmo salar).
+At the beginning, S. salar were exposed to four different nighttime light intensities (0.00, 0.01, 0.50 and 1.00 lx) for 24 hours.
 From the result, it was concluded that fish showed less aggression when the intensity of the light was lower.
 This is because when the level of light was intense, due to darkness of night the territorial fish failed to detect their food or other members in the same area.
-So they decreased their territory size and remained closer to each other than attacking.
+So they decreased their territory size and remained closer to each other rather than attacking.
 This was a good example of evolution of cooperation among the fish.
 Additionally, as the light intensities of the light increased, those fish could see each other to defend their space.
 The territory size increases during bright lights.
 In short, the aggressive behavior of the salmon toward their rivals is highly manipulated by light intensities.
 Thus, the size of the space that the fish is defending increases or decreases between day and night.